jiink/Portfolio/src/pages/Esp32DeskLedBoard.md

 I want to be careful to not poll that free online service too frequently with my microcontroller code.
 Right now it only polls at a maximum of once every 24 hours.

 ### 5.1.3.
 Settings channel

-    - without a normal menu system, I wasn't sure how I would handle settings. then I realized that it can just be one of the applets.
+Forfeiting a normal menu system, I wasn't sure how I would give myself a way to change system settings (e.g. the brightness of the display).
+Then I realized that it can just be one of the applets.
+Soon, instead of hard-coding my wifi credentials into the source code, I want to be able to set them here too.

-    - this is where I can change the brightness of the display.
-    - soon, instead of hard-coding my wifi credentials into the source code, I want to be able to set them here.
-    - I do want to put some effort into making this look neat, but right now it's just some sloppy text.
+Eventually I do want to put some effort into making this look neat; right now it's just some sloppy text.

-  - cityscape
+### 5.1.4. cityscape

-    - this one is just a few bitmaps layered on top of each other, making a parallax effect.
-The speed of the scrolling can be adjusted by twisting the knob.
-    - I kind of want to make a 3d version of this using raymarching.
+This one is just a few bitmaps layered on top of each other, making a parallax effect.
+The speed of the scrolling can be adjusted by twisting a knob.
+I kind of want to make a 3d version of this using raymarching.
 I wonder how it would perform.

-    - I noticed that if the LED board has been on for a while, the scrolling gets choppy.
-I wondered how the performance got worse, then I realized it didn't.
-It's just that the scrolling is a function of time in seconds, as a floating point number.
+I noticed that if the LED board has been on for a while, the scrolling gets choppy.
+I discovered the framerate isn't getting worse, it's just that the scrolling is a function of time in seconds, as a float.
 As days' worth of seconds had passed, floating point became imprecise.
-This is like how going far away in video games causes all the graphics to get choppy.

-- problems:
-  - the display shows this weird artifacting. it's bizarre and I don't know the cause of it.
+## 6. Problems that got me stumped

+I have no idea how to solve the following problems with this thing.

+### 6.1.
+Display artifacting

-    - usually it just affects the upper left quadrant, fringing its pixels and/or offsetting them and/or ruining their colors.
+The display shows this weird artifacting.
+Usually it just affects the upper left quadrant, fringing its pixels and/or offsetting them and/or ruining their colors.

-    - in some cases it can show up in other parts of the display
-    - the effect is most prominent at the highest brightness setting. and is nearly gone at the lowest brightness setting.
-    - the effect changes when I touch any wires or metal connected to the ESP32 with my hands, even the insulated parts.
+In some cases it can show up in other parts of the display.
+The effect is most prominent at the highest brightness setting, and is nearly gone at the lowest brightness setting.
+The effect changes when I touch any wires or metal connected to the ESP32 with my hands, even the insulated parts.

-    - the effect has some cases where it doesn't show up at all - like when the display just shows some sparse lit pixels (like in particle like or the basic clock applet)
+The effect has some cases where it doesn't show up at all -- like when the display just shows some sparse lit pixels (in Particle Life or the basic clock applet)

-    - the effect depends on what pixels are lit up at the borders (I can see this in my timer applet)
+In my timer applet I can see how lighting pixels on the border causes this problem to appear.

-    - it's kind of dissapointing, but not a dealbreaker, I can work around it I suppose.
+It's kind of dissapointing, but not a dealbreaker, I can work around it I suppose.

-    - Now I am wondering if it's due to the ESP's IO voltage being 3.3 V while the LEDs are powered by 5 V.
+Now I am wondering if it's due to the ESP's IO voltage being 3.3 V while the LEDs are powered by 5 V.

+### 6.2.
+Knob reliability

+Turning the right knob is no problem.
+Turning the left knob causes the system to think the right knob turned half the time.
+This makes using the device very frustrating.

+Clicking either of the knobs seems to make the microcontroller reset.
+Why!
+It didn't always do that!
+This also ruins a lot of possibilities.

+## 7. WIP New software

+I have been making new software that uses ESP-IDF.
+My code is using FreeRTOS, more C++ features, and my very own [drawing library I call JaDraw](https://github.com/jiink/JaDraw)!
+With this new stuff, I have been able to write and test applets on my PC that use.
+Deploying them to my LED board is as simple as copy-pasting a C++ class file, even for applets that use inputs, wall-clock time, and more; I'm pretty happy with that.

+With this I will make cooler software and show more when that's ready.